platformsh/platformsh-docs/docs/src/languages/php/_index.md

 There are two ways to customize `php.ini` values for your application.
 The recommended method is to use the [`variables` property](../../create-apps/app-reference.md#variables) to set `ini` values using the `php` prefix.
-For example, to increase the PHP memory limit you'd put the following:
+For example, to increase the PHP memory limit, you'd put the following:

 ```yaml {location=".platform.app.yaml"}
 variables: